sallybss/solar-system/README.md

 - simple atmospheric glow effects
 - ring geometry for Saturn and Uranus

-This is enough for a strong prototype and is appropriate for the assignment.

 If more realism is needed later, the next improvements would be:
 - real NASA texture maps
 - moon systems